koenvo/python-experiments/free-threading/README.md

 3. Free-threading achieves 5x speedup vs 0.96x with GIL-based Python
 4. 50% efficiency (5 of 10 cores utilized) is limited by memory bandwidth contention

-## Race Conditions Without the GIL
+## The GIL Was Hiding Your Bugs

 Demo: `race_condition_demo.py`

-Without the GIL, non-atomic operations on shared state cause data corruption.
-The `+=` operator performs three separate steps (read, modify, write) that can be interleaved between threads.
+The GIL provided implicit thread safety by serializing bytecode execution.
+Code that appeared thread-safe may have hidden race conditions that only surface when the GIL is removed.

+Example: `counter.value += 1` looks atomic but performs three operations (read, modify, write).
+The GIL ensured these completed before switching threads.
+Without the GIL, multiple threads can interleave these steps, causing data corruption.

 ```bash
 # Run with Python 3.14t (free-threaded)